salesforce/bazel-vscode-java/docs/troubleshoot.md

 Note that VSC only starts to initialize things when you open the first `.java` file/s.
 So it's normal in VSC for e.g. _Sources_ to get "gradually initialized" as you open more Java files.

+## Pre-Release Version

+Please note that this extension's is currently still in _Preview._

+The last _Release Version_ may not include the latest required bug fixes.

+Remember to click _Switch to Pre-Release Version_ on the extension installation page!

 ## Lightweight Java Mode

 When the status bar shows _{·} Java_ or _Java ✈️_ (for